SamIAm2000/MeMakey/_posts/2023-05-08-electric-meat.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tObpSXN-SBA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 Video with 3*3 grid on ESP-32

 Through random luck, I did happen to find a break-out board that supported up to 12 capacitive touch sensors lying around, so I decided to use that instead.
-Due to unknown reasons, I could not get this breakout board (linked [here](https://www.adafruit.com/product/1982) to work (I think the problem had to do with the ESP-32's I2C protocol being a little wonky), so I decided to use an Arduino (which did work) instead.
+Due to unknown reasons, I could not get this breakout board (linked [here](https://www.adafruit.com/product/1982)) to work with an ESP-32 (I think the problem had to do with the ESP-32's I2C protocol being a little broken), so I decided to use an Arduino (which did work) instead.

 With 12 capactive touch sensors, I could have a 6*6 grid with 36 distinct points to sense from.
 This increase allowed much greater flexibility and sensitivity in getting the skin to function as a touch screen and pinpoint touch locations and pressure.